 Is the final interpretation yours, grounded in evidence you checked?

-Have you discussed the planned use with your supervisor and followed the relevant Ethics & AI policy for permission, disclosure, and academic integrity?
+Have you discussed the planned use with your supervisor and followed the relevant Ethics & AI policy on permission and disclosure (and the broader academic-integrity expectations)?

 Good Division of Labor